 - you fly higher than 120 metres

-- you drop something off with your drone (i.e. crop spraying)
+- you drop something off with your drone (for instance crop spraying)

-- do not have you drone in direct view
+- you do not have your drone in direct view

 You are not allowed to enter no-fly zones (you can find these easily using the Dutch air traffic management’s GoDrone app).

-If your drone operation falls in this category, you need an operational authorisation (in Dutch), unless the operation is covered by a Standard Scenario (possible from December 2021).
+If your drone operation falls in this category, you need an operational authorisation (in Dutch), unless the operation is covered by a Standard Scenario (possible from February 2023).
 You apply for operational authorisation to the Human Environment and Transport Inspectorate (Inspectoraat voor de Leefomgeving en transport, ILT, in Dutch).
 Alternatively you can apply to ILT for a Light UAS Operator Certificate (LUC, in Dutch).
 Then you can operate more freely and without an operational authorisation.
+For help with your application you can contact ILT.
 You can add your licence or authorisation to your registration with RDW.

-To fly drones in the specific category you need a Certificate of Completion and a Proficiency Certificate.
-You can apply for a certificate to the RDW (in Dutch).
-These certificates are valid in other EU countries as well.
+To fly drones in the specific category you need a Certificate of Completion and a Proficiency Certificate from RDW.
+You cannot yet apply for these.
+These certificates will be valid in other EU countries as well.